hypernewbie/vark/README.md

 # Vark - Simple LZAV Archive

+### Load stuff at DDR2 RAM speed!

 Vark is a minimal LZAV archive library and tool, designed for speed and simplicity.
 It uses the LZAV compression algorithm, which is fast and efficient.
 For more information about LZAV, see [LZAV on GitHub](https://github.com/avaneev/lzav).

 > NOTE: Vark is vide coded using Gemini AI, albeit closely instructed and architected by the author, who is a professional software engineer.
 Use at your own risk.